dipcoat-image/finitedepth/doc/source/config-reference.rst

     Title2:
         ...

-When :ref:`command-line analysis <basic-example>` is invoked, each analysis suite is automatically structured to :class:`Config` instance using :obj:`data_converter`.
+When :ref:`command-line analysis <basic-example>` is invoked, each entry is automatically structured to :class:`Config` instance using :obj:`data_converter`.
 Alternatively, user can directly construct the configuration instance in runtime and call its :meth:`~serialize.ConfigBase.analyze` method.

-This document describes the members of the analysis suite data which applies to every concrete subclass of :class:`ConfigBase`.
+This document describes the data structure which applies to every concrete subclass of :class:`ConfigBase`.
 Refer to :ref:`tutorial` page for working examples.

 .. note::